OlegAba/LPLivePhotoGenerator/README.md

 open Demo.xcworkspace
 ```

-_You can also check out [SuperSnapcode](https://github.com/OlegAba/SuperSnapcode) - an open-source iOS application that is built using this library_
+_You can also check out [InstaQR](https://github.com/OlegAba/InstaQR) and [SuperSnapcode](https://github.com/OlegAba/SuperSnapcode) - open-source iOS applications that are built using this library_

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/OlegAba/LivePhotoGenerator/blob/master/LICENSE) file for details